tucher/JsonFusion/README.md

 📁 **Test suite details**: [`tests/constexpr/README.md`](tests/constexpr/README.md)

-## Limitations
+## Limitations and When NOT to Use

+- **Requires GCC 14 or newer**.
+Other compilers (MSVC, Clang, older GCC versions) are not currently supported due to template instantiation complexity and performance characteristics.
 - Designed for C++23 aggregates (POD-like structs).
-Classes with custom constructors, virtual methods, etc. are not automatically reflectable
+Classes with custom constructors, virtual methods, etc. are not automatically reflectable.
 - Relies on PFR; a few exotic compilers/ABIs may not be supported.
 - **`THIS IS NOT A JSON DOM LIBRARY.`** It shines when you have a known schema and want to map JSON directly from/into C++ types; if you need a generic JSON tree and ad-hoc editing, JsonFusion is not the right tool; consider using it alongside a DOM library.
 - **Floating-point numbers handling**: JsonFusion uses an in-house constexpr-compatible FP parser/serializer by default (`JSONFUSION_FP_BACKEND=0`).
 While tested for correctness and sufficient for typical use cases, it is not as precise or fast as state-of-the-art implementations like fast_float.
 For applications with extreme FP requirements, the backend is swappable—see [docs/FP_BACKEND_ARCHITECTURE.md](docs/FP_BACKEND_ARCHITECTURE.md) for details on alternative backends or implementing custom FP handling.